Content Strategy

 Audience: Providers, hospital administrators, agents/brokers

-Goals: Help the audience get to know Coverys; become a thought leader.
+Goals: Help the audiences get to know Coverys; help the agency establish itself as a thought leader.

 Objectives: To answer whether the content was findable, engaging, and usable, find content gaps, and identify differentiators.

-Actions: With the Screaming Frog tool, I built an inventory of the pages and created a keep/edit/delete list.
-I established analysis criteria and analyzed site analytics and content.
+Actions: With the Screaming Frog tool, built an inventory of the pages and created a keep/edit/delete list.
+Established analysis criteria and analyzed site analytics and content.

-Deliverables: Keep/Edit/Delete list of URLs, content audit slide deck with findings and recommendations, site inventory.
+Deliverables: Keep/Edit/Delete list of URLs, content audit slide deck with findings and actionable recommendations.

 Findings: The audit found that the site had relevant and high-quality editorial content, but the search tool lacked enough topics to be useful.
 There were also a lot of content gaps and a lack of compelling imagery.
 The content was often targeted to a general audience, but the different segments had very distinct needs.